CodeDredd/pinia-orm/docs/content/2.api/3.query/load.md

 const users = userRepo.all()

-// eager load "coomments" relation  for all users userRepo.with('comments').load(users)
+// eager load "comments" relation  for all users userRepo.with('comments').load(users)
-// eager load "coomments" relation with closure  for all users userRepo.with('comments', (query) => {
+// eager load "comments" relation with closure  for all users userRepo.with('comments', (query) => {
     query.where('active', true)
 }).load(users)